learnsoftwaredevelopment/SoftwareRepository/README.md

 ### Others
 - GitHub Actions for Continuous Integration (CI)
-- Docker for containerisation (Refer to [Instructions to Configure, Build and Run Docker Image Section](#instructions-to-configure-build-and-run-docker-image))
+- Docker for containerisation (Refer to [Instructions to Configure, Build and Run Docker Image Section](#instructions-to-configure-build-and-run-docker-image) or [Instructions to run the multi container setup using Docker Compose](#instructions-to-run-the-multi-container-setup-using-docker-compose))

 ## Recommended Development Tools
 ### API and REST Clients